ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## OAuth Parameters CBOR Mappings {#iana-kinfo-map}

-The following registrations are done for the OAuth Parameters CBOR Mappings registry following the procedure specified in {{Section 8.10 of I-D.ietf-ace-oauth-authz}}:
+IANA is asked to register the following entries in the "OAuth Parameters CBOR Mappings" registry following the procedure specified in {{Section 8.10 of I-D.ietf-ace-oauth-authz}}.

 * Name: sign_info
 * CBOR Key: TBD (range -256 to 255)